Watching the sunset in Island Bay, Wellington

 Freelance writer & fine art photographer

 My interest in photography began when my parents bought me a Ricoh KR-10m camera over 20 years ago.
 Since that day I progressed from colour negative to slide and black and white film and finally to digital, when I bought my first digital SLR, an EOS 350D, in 2006.
 During that time I’ve taken photos in over 60 countries, studied for a degree in photography and worked as Technical Editor for EOS magazine.
 Now I’m a freelance writer and I make a living writing about photography.
 In recent years I’ve lived in the UK, China and New Zealand, which is now my home.
-My clients include EOS magazine, Craft & Vision and Peachpit Press.
-I also carry out technical editing on forthcoming photography books, and design photography courses for Foto-Classes.
+My clients include EOS magazine, Craft & Vision, Digital Photography School and Focal Press.

 My photography eBooks

 At the end of 2011 I started publishing photography eBooks on my own website.
 Most of the titles are Canon specific, written for owners of EOS cameras.
 I’ve built upon my experience working for EOS magazine and years using Canon cameras to create a unique resource.
 Find out more and see the collection here.